MA - Joint Base Cape Cod,September 14-17, 2017.

 SCORE is a Statewide Collapse Operations Response Exercise.
 The Goal of the MOBEX was to assess interagency cooperation, communications, and interoperability in a mass search and rescue operation.
 It involved aspects of medical care in a hostile environment and command and control from a separate location over 72 hours.
 Participants supporting the exercise, in addition, to the five regional US&R teams where Massachusetts National Guard, Department of Fire Services, Massachusetts Emergency Management Agency and Regional Homeland Security Councils.
 During the exercise, role players acted as casualties in simulated structural collapses caused by vehicle born improvised explosive devices (VBIED), being used as a car bomb outside a school parents night.
 It is the largest US&R response to a fictional terrorist attack the State has ever organized with the participation of 350 members of the fire service, representing five regional technical rescue teams throughout the commonwealth and 350 members of the National Guard.

-Due to the scale and complexity involved in this scenario, the State US&R teams deployed their Information Support Team (IST).
+Due to the scale and complexity involved in this scenario, the State US&R teams deployed their Incident Support Team (IST).
 IST’s are utilized for large structure or wildland fires, mass casualty incidents, hazardous materials incidents, floods, natural disasters, large pre-planned events and exercises, as well as in support of any state Fire Mutual Aid activation.

-For the purpose of this exercise the IST identified, that due to the complex nature of the exercise and the fact it incorporated a number of concurrent incidents with the added element of multiple teams drawn from several disciplines involved in responding, that the D4H module “D4H Live Response” would provide a valuable element of coordination, oversight, and command that could support the tracking of agencies as they present themselves for tasking.
+For the purpose of this exercise the IST identified, that due to the complex nature of the exercise and the fact it incorporated a number of concurrent incidents with the added element of multiple teams drawn from several disciplines involved in responding, that the D4H module “D4H Incident Management” would provide a valuable element of coordination, oversight, and command that could support the tracking of agencies as they present themselves for tasking.

 To solve the problems faced by the first responders in the IST.
-The D4H Live Platform was deployed.
+The D4H Incident Management Platform was deployed.
 A solution that for years has set out to entirely reimagine organizational information gathering and collaboration during a response.
 This software is as simple and ubiquitous for data as a 2-way radio is for voice.
 Our software helped organize, structure, and share all the information during the emergency response simulation.
 Always ensuring that decisions, actions, and commands where documented ready for audit and evaluation.

 D4H has built a solution that keeps your personnel in touch with the “right information when things go wrong”.
 We provide a complete collaborative incident response management system with integrated incident management, real-time situational awareness and planning tools to facilitate effective event coordination.
 A smart technology that ultimately will produce better outcomes and more efficient responses.